jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/installing-a-subcloud-without-redfish-platform-management-service.rst

     Subcloud <updating-docker-registry-credentials-on-a-subcloud>` for more
     information.

--   For more information on bootstrapping and deploying see the following StarlingX procedure `Install a subcloud
+-   For more information on bootstrapping and deploying, see the procedure `Install a subcloud
     <https://docs.starlingx.io/deploy_install_guides/r5_release/distributed_cloud/index.html#install-a-subcloud>`__,
     step 4.